LeetLLM

 1symmetric signed step: 0.429 2asymmetric unsigned step: 0.200 3A non-negative activation range can use more 4-bit levels asymmetrically.

-The figure below shows the basic quantization pipeline.
-Start with high-precision weights, estimate the statistics needed to compute scales, then pack the results into a low-bit representation plus metadata.
+The pipeline figure walks through the basic quantization flow: start with high-precision weights, estimate the statistics needed to compute scales, then pack the results into a low-bit representation plus metadata.

 Memory savings